Cynth3tik/awesome/README.md

 *   [geldata/gel](https://github.com/geldata/gel) - Gel supercharges Postgres with a modern data model, graph queries, Auth & AI solutions, and much more.

+*   [SFTtech/openage](https://github.com/SFTtech/openage) - Clone of the Age of Empires II engine 🚀

 ## Ruby

 *   [homebrew-ffmpeg/homebrew-ffmpeg](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg) - A homebrew tap for an ffmpeg formula with lots of options